Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 Summit Estate Wines

-If you’re in town on a Friday or Saturday night head down for their sunset sessions nights from 4 to 6 pm – bring a picnic and drink their beautiful wine.
-It’s dog friendly too!
+If you’re in town in Winter on a Friday or Saturday night, head down for their sunset sessions from 4 to 6 pm.
+Bring a picnic and drink their beautiful wine.
+Grazing boxes are available for purchase and it’s dog-friendly, too!

 Location: 291 Granite Belt Dr, Thulimbah